Cais/bns-twitter-follow-button/readme.txt

 == Upgrade Notice ==
 Please stay current with your WordPress installation, your active theme, and your plugins.
+Please also note this plugin may not be further supported or development continued in the future.

 == Changelog ==
+= 0.3.5 =
+* Released September 2013
+* Corrected "undefined index" issue for the `lang` parameter

 = 0.3.4 =
 * Released May 2013
 * Version number compatibility update